Python Basics 0#

 Variable Names Should be Descriptive#

-# Compute the number of seconds in 3 days
+variable to compute the number of seconds in that many days.

 In addition to being descriptive, variable names must follow 3 basic rules: